Perilynn/Ekko/README.md

 # Ekko
-An app to share quickly with your friends.
-Drag a browser to the right hand edge and instantly your friends will get a copy.
-Use focus mode to turn off listening so you dont get distracted.
-Have fun!
+Ekko is an OS X App that allows you to share webpages with your friends instantly by bumping the window against the right side of your screen.
+Pages you share will open up on your friends' screens in realtime.